 Partial view of gardens at the Carnavalet Museum, once residence to the Marquise de Sévigné whose letters inspired the novel, Les Liaisons Dangereuses - now museum of the history of Paris.

 Local wine bars and wine restaurants are the surest places to find share-worthy combo cheese and charcuterie plates and planches.
-Country bread, butter from Isigny and a crisp Bandol rosé rounded this one out.
+Country bread, butter from Isigny and a crisp Bandol rosé round this one out.

 Les Marquis de Ladurée on rue Castiglione specializes in just chocolate, and sails in with a cargo of chocolate macarons, chocolate tablets and unique chocolate gifts fit for modern day Marie Antoinettes.